 Tips for dethatching grass

-- If you’re renting a power dethatcher, ask the owner to adjust the tines or blades such that they cut no more than 0.5 inches into the soil.
+• If you’re renting a power dethatcher, ask the owner to adjust the tines or blades to cut no more than 0.5 inches into the soil.
 Also, the tines should be spaced at least 3 inches apart.
-Ask for a demonstration or an instruction manual if you’re unsure on how to use the machine.
+Ask for a demonstration or an instruction manual if you’re unsure of how to use the machine.

 References